AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 ## The Problem
-Each month, NHS Digital publishes aggregated data on Accident & Emergnecy (A&E) attendances and emergency admissions.
-This data is crucial for healthcare providers, policymakers, and researchers to monitor and analyse the performance and capacity of emergency services across the UK.
-However, the manual process of retrieving, processing, and analyzing this data can be time-consuming and prone to errors.
+Each month, NHS Digital publishes aggregated data on Accident & Emergnecy (A&E) attendances and emergency admissions:  https://www.england.nhs.uk/statistics/statistical-work-areas/ae-waiting-times-and-activity/

 Monitoring aggregated measures like A&E attendances and emergency admissions is crucial for several reasons:
 - **Resource Allocation**: By tracking these metrics, healthcare providers can better allocate resources, such as staff and equipment, to areas experiencing high demand.